 When Christianity came to Poland, efforts were made to Christianize the Kupala holiday, and it became St. John's Eve.
 Kupala's water rituals were then associated with John the Baptist and the baptism ceremony.
-Another name for the holiday was Sobótka, which relates to the word Sabbath, and in this context it was implied that Sobótka was associated with evil spirits and witchcraft.
+Another name for the holiday was Sobótka, which relates to the word Sabbath, and in this context, it was implied that Sobótka was associated with evil spirits and witchcraft.
 Efforts were made to either extinguish pagan Midsummer rites or incorporate them into the Christian calendar, shifting their meaning.
 Despite these efforts, common summer solstice customs survived.
 In this way, Poles celebrate Wianki in a similar manner to how their ancestors celebrated Kupalnocka.

-They were revived again in 1992.
+They were revived in 1992.

-Wianki TraditionsWianki, as a pagan tradition, was a part of summer fertility rites.
-Young women wove special garlands or wreathes out of symbolic herbs and floated them on the river.
-By the way the garland behaved in the water, or if the wreath was retrieved by a favored suitor, the girl could make predictions about her future.
+Wianki, as a pagan tradition, was a part of summer fertility rites.
+Young women wove special garlands or wreaths out of symbolic herbs and floated them on the river.
+By the way, the garland behaved in the water, or if the wreath was retrieved by a favored suitor, the girl could make predictions about her future.